GonzaloPardoVillalibre/seat-robotic-mower-control/doc/ADR-2-CLI-vs-REST-API.md

 ## FINAL DECISSION

 We will develop a REST API to manage and control the robotic mowers at the SEAT Martorell Factory.
-The decision Drivers were:
+The decision drivers were:
 - **Scalability**: The project, although in its MVP stage, is positioned to scale significantly.
 A REST API can effectively manage increased load from more mowers and larger areas without significant changes to the underlying architecture.

 - **Integration Capability** with third apps.